hydropandas

 Parameters

 • df (pandas DataFrame) – input dataframe.
-If this dataframe has a column named ‘obs’ the column is replaced with empty observation objects.
+If this dataframe has a column named ‘obs’ the column is replaced with new observation objects.

 • obs_list (list of observation.Obs, optional) – list of observations.
 Default is None